henishpatel9045/CreditApprovalBackend/readme.md

 cd CreditApprovalBackend
 ```

+3. Create a `.env` file in the root directory of the project from the `.env.example` file and fill in the required environment variables.

-3. Run the docker-compose file
+4. Run the docker-compose file

 ```bash
 docker-compose up --build -d
 ```

-4. The backend will be running on `http://localhost:8000`
+5. The backend will be running on `http://localhost:8000`

 ## API Documentation